openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

 Markdown Format
 ===============

 We are choosing to not use `Markdown (MD)`_ for documentation.
 A single format enables consistency, and avoids conversions to rST when requiring additional features.
-See the `Format`_ section for more details.
+See the `Format Rationale`_ section for more details.
 The `Learning rST`_ section has resources comparing Markdown and rST.

 .. _Markdown (MD): https://www.markdownguide.org/